schmouk/CppBMPLoader/README.md

 An exhaustive BMP Loader, MIT-licensed, implemented for c++14 and c++20

-This BMP loader library decodes **Windows** BMP files encoded according to BMP format versions 1 up to 5, as well as the specific *OS/2 .x* and *OS/2 2.x* BMP (*BitMaP*) and BA (*Bitmap multi images Array*) file formats.
+This BMP loader library decodes **Windows** BMP files encoded according to BMP format versions 1 up to 5, as well as the specific *OS/2 1.x* and *OS/2 2.x* BMP (*BitMaP*) and BA (*Bitmap multi images Array*) file formats.

 It nevertheless currently does not decode JPEG and PNG encoded images that